 I knew I wanted to be a dentist when I was a junior in high school.
-I was very fortunate that the dentist I started seeing at age 12 always made everything so comfortable to me.
-He was compassionate, truly enjoyed his work and was excellent technically.
+I was very fortunate that the dentist I started seeing at age 12 always made everything so comfortable for me.
+He was compassionate, truly enjoyed his work, and was excellent technically.
 I knew that was the kind of dentist I wanted to become.

 - Florida Dental Society of Anesthesiology

 - American Dental Association

 I was born and raised in Iowa and practiced there for six years before I moved to Bradenton in 1987 and joined Drs.
 Zamikoff and Klement.
 I have been blessed with a wonderful wife, Donna, three children — Adam, Bridget, Elise — and one grandchild, Ellie.

 I feel it is important to give back to the community and have been involved with Bradenton Kiwanis, Give Back a Smile, and Give Kids a Smile, and I volunteer for the Bill Galvano One Stop Center and Turning Points and Remote Area Medical (RAM) in Bradenton.

 Over the years, I have enjoyed many athletic activities, such as tennis, running, hiking, biking, baseball, basketball, and triathlon competitions, and I am an avid sports fan.

 Sometimes I am asked what I would have pursued for a career if not dentistry.
 It definitely would have revolved around music.
 I enjoy playing classical piano, which is a great way to relax and enhance dexterity and a gentle touch while providing dental care.

 It is my goal to provide excellent dentistry in a caring and compassionate manner and to create an environment that is as pleasant as possible for my patients.
 I feel it is important to take time to listen to determine the best path of treatment for each individual patient.